Shorts Sunderland, Bluestack Mountains, January, 1944

 Vis.5-10 miles deteriorating 1-2 miles, wind DW, 10mph

-The Royal Air Force in the immdiate aftermath of the crash put in place an investigation into the events.
+The Royal Air Force in the immediate aftermath of the crash put in place an investigation into the events.
 This was not the kind of forensic, detailed investigation that one associates with a plane crash in the 2020's.
-The survivors were interveiwed, and what records could be recovered from the wreckage were reviewed, along with the opeartional and maintenance records available at the aircraft's base at Pembroke Dock Form 765 report contained the following appended narrative report describing the crash:
+The survivors were interveiwed, and what records could be recovered from the wreckage were reviewed, along with the operational and maintenance records available at the aircraft's base at Pembroke Dock Form 765 report contained the following appended narrative report describing the crash:

 The crash occurred on a very steep